ACEMS/PostdocRetreat2017/README.md

 # postdoc_retreat2017
-See the Wiki page for details on the workshop program.
+The Wiki page contains details on the workshop program.
-See the Issues page for ideas and discussions.
+The Issues page for ideas and discussions.
+See the links above for presentation slides from the workshop.